RGBCube/CSAssignments/README.md

 # CSAssignments

-CS assignments from school, may or may not include assignments from other people
+CS assignments from school, may or may not include assignments from other people.

-# Running
+## Downloading

 Firstly, you need to clone this repo to your machine: